“Fuck the pretense, because it’s over…The house of cards is falling down.” -Roman Wyden

 At least the deafening silence was broken into humorous irony.

-You only saw Abraham’s tomb through a small metal filter and you filmed it through your iphone where you focused through one of the holes of this metal filter.
+You only saw Abraham’s tomb through a small metal filter, and you filmed it through your iPhone, which focused through one of the holes of this metal filter.

 “We are above Abraham’s tomb,” he tells you.